mboehme/doubleblind/README.md

+#Double Blind Conflicts-Of-Interest Identification
+The following scripts were used to identify conflicts of interest during the first double blind review at the International Symposium on Software Testing and Analysis (ISSTA) in 2016.

 #Features
 * Automatically crawls DBLP to find co-authors of the PC members from the last 5 years.
 * Automatically crawls DBLP to generate a superset of conference submitters by adding the set of authors who published in the same conference in the previous year.
 * Generates a list of potential and definite conflicts for each PC member.
 * Copy-paste the existing questionnaire template for each PC member to mark conflicts-of-interest.
+* Works for Easychair supported conferences.

 #Steps
 1. Find *definite* conflicts of PC members (co-authors of last 5 years)